AbishekPrasad/Superstore-Data-Analysis/README.md

-# Superstore-Data-Analysis
-Analyzing which products, regions, categories, and customer segments the superstore should target or avoid using superstore data.
+# Superstore-Data-Analysis (Analyzing which products, regions, categories, and customer segments the superstore should target or avoid using superstore data).

 # Overall Conclusion: